 Creating a specific and cohesive-feeling tone and atmosphere for our games is very important to us.
 From the vibrant hand-painted artwork to the evocative, reactive musical score, every aspect of Pyre's presentation is designed to draw you into its mystical fantasy world.

-Where can I get screenshots and media of the game?
+Where can I get images and video of Pyre?

 Screenshots, artwork, and trailers are available on our Pyre page right here.

 Who is the developer and publisher of Pyre?

 That's us!
 We self-published Pyre as we did with Transistor before it.
 Supergiant Games started in 2009 in the living room of a house in suburban San Jose, CA. The team grew to seven people over the course of developing our first game, Bastion, which launched in 2011.
 Transistor, our second game, launched in 2014.
 Together, our games have sold close to 5 million copies across many different platforms, and earned more than 200 industry awards and accolades.